Precious Gems

 Setting emeralds

-The choice of setting depends on whether it is a ring, earrings, or necklace.
+The choice of setting depends on whether the emerald is worn in a ring, earrings, or necklace.
 Wearing an emerald in a ring can easily cause it to chip or scratch.
-A halo or a cluster of diamonds surrounding an emerald will absorb the hard knocks and protect the stone.
+A halo or cluster of diamonds surrounding an emerald will absorb the hard knocks and protect the stone.

 An emerald can be set in a bezel that wraps its girdle for better protection.
 Setting an emerald in a bezel is riskier than using prongs.